robin-rpr/calos/doc/clearly-image.rst

 The following are equivalent::

-  $ ch-image modify foo bar /baz/qux.sh
+  $ clearly image modify foo bar /baz/qux.sh

 and::

-  $ ch-image build -t bar -f - / <<'EOF'
+  $ clearly image build -t bar -f - / <<'EOF'
   FROM foo
-  COPY /baz/qux.sh /ch/script.sh
+  COPY /baz/qux.sh /clearly/script.sh
-  RUN /bin/sh /ch/script.sh
+  RUN /bin/sh /clearly/script.sh

-That is, :code:`ch-image` uses :code:`COPY` to put the script inside the image, then runs it.
+That is, :code:`clearly image` uses :code:`COPY` to put the script inside the image, then runs it.

 If :code:`SCRIPT` is not provided, standard input is not a TTY, and :code:`-i`